 This register is a Mirror of Function 0 with the same read/write attributes.
-The hardware implements a single physical register common to both Functions 0 and 1.
+The hardware implements a single physical register common to both functions 0 and 1.

 Bit Access & Default Description 15:11 RO 00h PME Support (PMES): This field indicates the power states in which the IGD may assert PME#.
 Hardwired to 0 to indicate that the IGD does not assert the PME# signal.
 10 RO 0b D2 Support (D2): The D2 power management state is not supported.
 This bit is hardwired to 0.
-9 RO 0b D1 Support (D1) : Hardwired to 0 to indicate that the D1 power management state is not supported.
+9 RO 0b D1 Support (D1): Hardwired to 0 to indicate that the D1 power management state is not supported.
 8:6 RO 000b Reserved 5 RO 1b Device Specific Initialization (DSI): Hardwired to 1 to indicate that special initialization of the IGD is required before generic class device driver is to use it.
 4 RO 0b Reserved 3 RO 0b PME Clock (PMECLK): Hardwired to 0 to indicate IGD does not support PME# generation.
-2:0 RO 010b Version (VER): Hardwired to 010b to indicate that there are 4 bytes of power management registers implemented and that this device complies with revision 1.1 of the PCI Power Management Interface Specification.
+010b of power management registers implement Version (VER): Hardwired to 010b to indicate that there are 4 bytes of power management registers implemented and that this device complies with revision 1.1 of the PCI Power Management Interface Specification.

-8.2.27 PMCS-Power Management Control/Status
+8.2.26 PMCS-Power Management Control/Status

 B/D/F/Type: 0/2/1/PCI

 Address Offset: D4-D5h

 Default Value: 0000h

-Access: RO, R/W
+Access: RO, RW

 Size: 16 bits

 Bit Access & Default Description 15 RO 0b PME Status (PMESTS): This bit is 0 to indicate that IGD does not support PME# generation from D3 (cold).
 14:13 RO 00b Data Scale (DSCALE): The IGD does not support data register.
 This bit always returns 0 when read, write operations have no effect.
 12:9 RO 0h Data Select (DATASEL): The IGD does not support data register.
 This bit always returns 0 when read, write operations have no effect.
-8 RO 0b PME Enable (PME_EN): This bit is 0 to indicate that PME# assertion from D3 (cold) is disabled.
-7:2 RO 00h Reserved 1:0 R/W 00b Power State (PWRSTAT): This field indicates the current power state of the IGD and can be used to set the IGD into a new power state.
+8 RO 0b PME Enable (PME_EN): This bit is 0 to indicate that PME# assert from D3 (cold) is disabled.
+7:2 RO 00h Reserved 1:0 RW 00b Power State (PWRSTAT): This field indicates the current power state of the IGD and can be used to set the IGD into a new power state.
 If software attempts to write an unsupported state to this field, write operation must complete normally on the bus, but the data is discarded and no state change occurs.
 On a transition from D3 to D0 the graphics controller is optionally reset to initial values.
-00 = D0 (Default) 01 = D1 (Not Supported) 10 = D2 (Not Supported) 11 = D3
+O0 = D0 (Default) O1 = D1 (Not Supported) 10 = D2 (Not Supported) 11 = D3

-8.2.28 SWSMI-Mirror of Function 0 Software SMI
+8.2.27 SWSMI-Mirror of Func0 Software SMI

 B/D/F/Type: 0/2/1/PCI

 Address Offset: E0-E1h

 Default Value: 0000h

-Access: R/W
+Access: RO

 Size: 16 bits

-As long as there is the potential that DVO port legacy drivers exist that expect this register at this address, Device 2, Function 0address E0h-E1h must be reserved for this register.
+As long as there is the potential that DVO port legacy drivers exist which expect this register at this address, D2:F0 address E0h-E1h must be reserved for this register.

-Bit Default Value Description 15:8 R/W 00h Software Scratch Bits (SWSB): 7:1 R/W 00h Software Flag (SWF): This field indicates caller and SMI function desired, as well as return result.
-0 R/W 0b (G)MCH Software SMI Event (GSSMIE): When set, this bit will trigger an SMI.
+Bit Access & Default Description 15:8 RO 00h Software Scratch Bits (SWSB): 7:1 RO 00h Software Flag (SWF): This field is used to indicate caller and SMI function desired, as well as return result.
+0 RO 0b GMCH Software SMI Event (GSSMIE): When Set, this bit will trigger an SMI.
 Software must write a 0 to clear this bit.